 Senior congregants find meaning and community through involvement in worship, learning, and the full calendars of Brotherhood and Sisterhood.
 Seniors also enjoy volunteering in the congregation.
 Additionally, for those who are in assisted living, our clergy, along with senior staff and our Board President, frequently visit members who live at North Oaks, Roland Park Place and the Atrium.
 BHC Cares coordinates these visits.
-INFO: Andy Wayne, Director of Communications and Engagement, email@example.com.
+INFO: Nicki Barrett, Coordinator of Programming and Engagement, email@example.com.

 BHC embraces interfaith families and couples and those who have converted to Judaism.
 We offer programs and events to ensure that those new to Judaism are comfortable with worship, rituals, customs, and celebrations.
 Rabbis Busch and Sachs-Kohen find it deeply meaningful to study with individuals seeking to convert to Judaism and to meet with those dealing with interfaith questions in their families.
 Each year, BHC hosts a dinner bringing together recent converts and those in the process of studying.
 Together, they share their experiences and study.
 BHC has a liberal stance towards to the inclusion of non-Jewish members of our families in lifecycle events and services.
 Additionally, our clergy are able to officiate at many, though not all, marriages between a Jew and a non-Jew.
 Please connect with our clergy directly with such inquiries.